 Teen Driver Causes Accident Injuring Three Teens

 A 17-year-old high school student has recently been charged with multiple crimes as the driver during a crash that injured his three young passengers.
 The crash poses an example of the dangers that can be posed by teen drivers.
-Read on to learn about the accident and the reasons why teenaged drivers have a high crash rate, and contact a Las Cruces personal injury attorney if you’ve been injured in a crash with a negligent or reckless driver in southern New Mexico.
+Read on to learn about the accident and the reasons why teenaged drivers have a high crash rate, and contact a Las Cruces personal injury attorney at 575-526-5263 if you’ve been injured in a crash with a negligent or reckless driver in southern New Mexico.

 Three Franklin High School students sent to hospital after crash

 The accident leading to the criminal charges occurred on November 17, 2018 in the town of Santa Teresa.
 A 17-year-old male driver was carrying five passengers, all aged between 16 and 18, in his Jeep.
 Accident reports describe that the young man ignored a stop sign at the intersection of Leeds and Edinburgh, causing him to crash into a Mitsubishi Galant that was already traveling across the intersection.
 The collision caused the Jeep to roll over.
 Three of the Jeep’s passengers had to be hospitalized for their injuries.